 Blue and Red Safety Lights Help to Warn Other Drivers

-By installing blue and red safety lights on your forklifts, you will not only keep pedestrians in your facility safer, but you will also cut down on the number of collisions between your material handling equipment.
+Installing blue and red safety lights on your forklifts will not only keep pedestrians in your facility safer but also cut down on the number of collisions between your material handling equipment.

 - Using blue and red safety lights has proven to be an effective warning device to pedestrians that a forklift is approaching.

 - Forklift operators also easily see blue and red forklift safety lights.
-Their bright light beams make a protective perimeter on your warehouse floor, clearly outlining the movement of your equipment.
+Their bright light beams make a protective perimeter on your warehouse floor.
+They clearly outline the movement of your equipment.
 Other operators then have an obvious boundary that they should never cross.

 Additional Forklift Warning Lights